Your money-making expert. Financial journalist, TV and radio personality.

 You may also want to keep a list of dropping-off points in the most convenient order and a plan of your route.
 You will need to provide these come invoice time.

 Courier jobs require no formal qualifications, apart from a driving licence of course, and most companies like you to be over the age of 25 for insurance purposes.
 You can take further development courses such as the:

 This is based on a figure of 60p per mile to your destination and 40p per mile for the return journey.
 Every company will have their own tariffs.
-Some couriers have been paid up to £2.47 a mile, but you need to scope your market.
+Some couriers we asked have been paid £2.47 a mile, but you need to scope your market.

-Here’s a list of the top national courier companies to research:
+Here is a list of the top UK courier companies to research before jumping into work:

 It all depends on how much you put into starting up and running your business.
 And business may be slower when you begin, especially if you start part time while continuing with your previous job.

 The average working day is between six and eight hours, but it depends on the work available and how much time you want to put in.

 Being self-employed gives you the flexibility to choose when you want to work.
 However, don’t turn down jobs without good reason.
 Rejecting work from one company on a continuous basis may mean they may stop calling you altogether.
 You need to tread a fine line to keep everybody happy.